Why the name “Skunk Train”?

 Yes, we take Visa, MasterCard, and Discover.
-For purchases made on the train or at Northspur, we accept cash only.
+For purchases made on the train we accept cash only.

 Are pets allowed on the train?

 Dogs are the only pets permitted on board.
-We do ask that you be considerate of your canine though – they simply may not like trains.
+We do ask that you be considerate of your dog though – they simply may not like trains.
 Please bring whatever they need to be comfortable (food, water, dishes, a leash, etc.).
-Starting in 2013, there will be a charge for canine passengers.
+Dogs are $10.95 and reservations are suggested.